awwright/http-progress/draft-wright-http-patch-byterange.md

 --THIS_STRING_SEPARATES--
 ~~~

+The syntax for multipart messages is defined in {{Section 5.1.1 of RFC2046}}.

 ## The message/byterange media type

 When making a request, there is no need for a multipart boundary, and this may be optimized away.
-This document defines a new media type `message/byterange` with the same semantics as a single byte range in a multipart/byteranges message, but with a simplified syntax.
+This document defines a new media type "message/byterange" with the same semantics as a single byte range in a multipart/byteranges message, but with a simplified syntax.

-The `message/byterange` form may be used in a request as so:
+The "message/byterange" form may be used in a request as so:

 ~~~ example
 PATCH /uploads/foo HTTP/1.1